Behavioral Health: A Guide To Monitor And Manage

-The increase in anxiety, depression, substance abuse, and other mental and behavioral health conditions are contributed by the economic downturns, COVID-19, and political issues in the present world.
+The increase in anxiety, depression, substance abuse, and other mental and behavioral health conditions is contributed to the economic downturns, COVID-19, and political issues in the present world.

 Cognitive control processes or decision-making functions, such as behavior monitoring, and inhibitory and attentional control, are necessary functions to pursue goal-directed behavior.
 To understand this, one has to know what is behavioral health, behavioral monitoring, its types, and how to manage them.
 Let’s start.